- Home to DLR

 PUA Application Process

 Step 1: You may file your initial claim online or by phone to determine your eligibility for state unemployment benefits or PUA benefits.
+Some claimants who were denied regular state employment benefits, may be instructed to file a new claim for PUA benefits in order to answer questions added when the PUA program was implemented on April 17.

 Step 2: After filing an initial claim, self-employed, independent contractors, nonprofit employees, gig economy workers, or individuals working part-time, or those who otherwise would not qualify for regular UC or EB under state or federal law may immediately upload any of the required documents showing proof of earnings to the PUA Uploader.